Zhenia-Magic/portfolio/README.md

 5. Regression_and_Causality.Rmd - R code to perform some operations on regression analysis and its relation to causality.

 6. Causal_Inference.Rmd - Matching and Sensitivity Analysis Procedures in order to measure the causal impact of some factors.

+7. ML Results - Results of the K-means clustering and Naive Bayes Classification.

+8. R_data_analysis.ipynb - R data analysis on the government dataset.